-The websites that offer the best customer experience get on to Page 1, and Google have become very sophisticated in terms of their algorithms at creating checks and balances to ensure this remains the case.
+The websites that offer the best customer experience plus solid SEO get on to Page 1, and Google has become very sophisticated in terms of their algorithms creating checks and balances to ensure this remains the case.

 “57% of marketing executives report that on-page content development was the most effective SEO tactic”

-Ultimately, you need both keyword visibility and the best consumer experience to win.
+Ultimately, you need both ID-marked, top-performing keywords and the best consumer experience to win the SEO game.